How to invest in the JSE Top 40 Index

 - Robo advisors.
 Robo advisors are automated systems that use algorithms to execute trades automatically, making them an easy-to-use investment option.
 Robo advisors charge fairly affordable transaction fees – another plus.
 Also, some robo advisors will let you discuss investment strategy with an actual person, giving an extra bit of customer service you won’t find with many brokers.
 That said, robo advisors don’t quite offer the same level of investment guidance that dedicated financial advisors provide.

 - Financial advisors.
 Financial advisors offer the most hands-on investment advice.
 They’ll help you set financial goals, explain the pluses and minuses of lots of investment options, and help you build an investment plan that makes sense for you.
 Financial advisors charge a premium for this high level of service, however, so you have to decide if they’re worth the price.
-Since investing in the FTSE/JSE Top 40 Index is fairly simple, a financial advisor probably isn’t necessary in this case.
+Since indexes are fairly simple, a financial advisor probably isn’t necessary in this case.

 - Banks.
-If you’re looking for convenience, investing in the FTSE/JSE Top 40 Index with your bank enables you to store all of your financial ventures with the same financial institution.
+If you’re looking for convenience, your bank is one of the best ways to invest in the FTSE/JSE Top 40 Index.
+It enables you to store all of your financial ventures with the same financial institution.
 Banks often charge high fees for investments, though, without offering the same level of service that top financial advisors provide.
 You can probably pick a less expensive and/or more helpful option somewhere else.

 What should I do now?

-If you’re ready to invest in the JSE Top 40, go to your online broker’s website, pick the type of investment you want to use to invest in the JSE Top 40 Index, and click buy.
+If you’re ready to invest now, go to your online broker’s website, pick the type of investment you want to use, and click buy.
 Congratulations, you’ve now invested in one of Africa’s most influential indices.

 Try some of our investment courses for beginners